College of Arts and Sciences

 - Competently perform on an instrument of choice (including voice) and effectively communicate on the literature for that instrument and for appropriate ensembles;

 - Critically evaluate the history and development of music over the last 1,000 years, recognize sociopolitical and artistic forces on music, and articulate the major figures and style characteristics of historic periods;

 - Comprehend the basics of non-Western music and/or jazz and apply critical thinking towards music and its contextualization.

-Major, Bachelor of Arts (38 hours)* - minor required - Spring 2016 course requirements
+Major, Bachelor of Arts (38 hours)* - minor required - Summer 2016 course requirements

 Minor or planned program in related area by advisement (18 -